Mr-Ferreira/calculator/README.md

 * Floating point value arithmetic with 10<sup>-10</sup> accuracy.
 * Calculation Preview.
-* Keyboard input capability -
+* Rapid keyboard input capability -
     * Smart detection of valid cut/copy/pasting of formulas.
 * Ability to modify calculation set-up at a desired text-caret location.
     * Smart detection of valid placement of symbols and numbers at desired text-caret location.